JoshuaRaison/JoshuaRaison/README.md

 - 👋 Hi, I’m @JoshuaRaison
-- 👀 I’m interested in ...
+- 👀 I’m interested in Web Development and Artificial Inteligence.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Web Technologies.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Web site projects to improve my skills.
-- 📫 How to reach me ...
+- 📫 Reach me through LinkedIn or Twitter

 <!---
 JoshuaRaison/JoshuaRaison is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.